Which AOW pension rate applies in your situation?

 • you have a child together, or

-• the child of one partner has been acknowledged by the other, and
+• the child of one partner has been officially acknowledged by the other, and

 If you meet these conditions and you want us to keep paying your AOW pension at the lower rate for a person living with another adult, please contact us.

-If you would prefer us to pay your AOW pension at the higher rate for a single person instead, you do not have to do anything.
+If, instead, you would prefer us to pay your AOW pension at the higher rate for a person living alone, you do not have to do anything.
 This change will be made automatically.

 You live with 1 other adult

-If you are married or in a registered partnership and you live with your partner, you will get an AOW pension at the rate for a married person or a person living with another adult.
-Find out what other situations are taken into account.
+If you are married or in a registered partnership and you live with your partner, you will get an AOW pension at the rate for a person living with another adult.
+Find out what other situations exist.

-If you are not married or in a registered partnership and you live with your child, you will get an AOW pension for a person living alone.
+If you are not married or in a registered partnership and you live with your child, you will get an AOW pension at the rate for a person living alone.
 It does not matter how old your child is.

-If you are not married or in a registered partnership and you live with your father or mother, you will get an AOW pension for a person living alone.
+If you are not married or in a registered partnership and you live with your father or mother, you will get an AOW pension at the rate for a person living alone.

-If you are not married or in a registered partnership and you live only with your grandchild, you can get an AOW pension for a person living alone until your grandchild reaches the age of 18.
+If you are not married or in a registered partnership and you live only with your grandchild, you can get an AOW pension at the rate for a person living alone until your grandchild reaches the age of 18.

-If your grandchild is aged 18 or over, we will assess whether or not you have a ‘shared household ’.
-If we decide you have a ‘shared household’, you will get an AOW pension at the rate for a person living with another adult.
-If we decide you do not have a ‘shared household’, you will get an AOW pension at the rate for a person living alone.
+If your grandchild is aged 18 or over, we will assess whether you have a ‘shared household ’.
+If we decide you have a shared household, you will get an AOW pension at the rate for a person living with another adult.
+If we decide you do not have a shared household, you will get an AOW pension at the rate for a person living alone.

 Example